 When was my house built?: a checklist

-A good introduction to researching your home is the Historic Homes research guide, produced by the Public Record Office of Victoria, and available as an e-publication from the Public Record Office.
+A good introduction to researching your home is the Historic Homes research guide, available as an e-publication from the Public Record Office Victoria.

 Other sources – such as plans, postal directories, rate books and valuation records, certificates of title, housing styles – are outlined below.